 Ladies & Gentlemen Studio – (US) These guys – Dylan Davis and Jean Lee, who live and work in New York – are just very good at geometric, Memphis-inspired design.
 And not just the form, but also the material, colour, light, shade, proportion – all of it.
 You can be confident that the sugar bowl, creamer and tray trio they have designed is going to double as something really nice to look at and use every day.

 Having people who are interested and motivated to be a part of this project, become the investors behind the project, makes a lot of sense to us.
-We want to be aligned with you – with individuals and small business people, even big business who might want to contribute – who care about our oceans, who care about good design.
+We want to be aligned with you - with individuals and small business people, even big business who might want to contribute - people who care about our oceans, and who care about good design.

 We like the idea that a lot of people together can make this project happen – it seems like the perfect way to make it work.